cxlanyagege/S200H-NUC-Hackintosh/README.md

 ## What is not working

 - i5 and i7 models mat not work
-  - I did not test other CPU models, you should take your own risk for testing that
+  - I did not test other CPU models, trying these at your own risk
 - Power button when host runs macOS
 - Slightly artifacts when booting into the second stage
 - Some USB ports may not work